TechGeorgii/web3-wizard-helper-extension/README.md

 # Web3 Wizard Helper Extension for Dune Analytics

+**IMPORTANT NOTE**

+The extension does not work anymore due to breaking changes in Dune API.
+Unfortunately I don't have enough time and motivation to support it since very few people were using it and I don't make anything from it nor use Dune anymore.
+It is open source so you can fix it yourself if necessary.
+I'll be happy to publish.

+I am open for any kind of work or collaboration – please contact me by email techgeorgii at gmail.

+Thank you!

+**IMPORTANT NOTE ENDS**

 gm Web3 Data Wizards 🧙🧙🧙

 This extension is for you to speed up querying on [Dune Analytics](https://dune.com/).